-Planned for 2014-15 Actual Performance for 2014-15 Provided advice on select priority actions of the Cancer Control Policy Framework The CCAC provided advice on priority actions of the Cancer Control Policy Framework by monitoring progress towards the achievement of the stated goals of the Framework.
-For example, the CCAC: Received regular reports from Eastern Health's Cancer Services Quality Committee for the purposes of informing advice provided to the Department on priorities and operational issues that may support or hinder the achievement of Framework goals; and, Invited representatives from the new Department of Seniors, Wellness and Social Development to attend regular meetings, in order to provide updates on provincial initiatives related to health promotion and cancer prevention, in support of Policy Direction 1 of the Framework.
-These updates helped to inform advice provided to the Minister on the issue of Tobacco Control Legislation.
-Provided advice on identified emerging cancer control issues and interests The CCAC provided advice and recommendations, at the request of the Minister, regarding the issue of flavoured tobacco and electronic cigarettes, based on recent Canadian research on the use of flavoured tobacco and electronic cigarettes by youth.
-The advice was also informed by a presentation to the committee by the Alliance for the Control of Tobacco.
-In addition, the CCAC provided advice to the Minister on the issue of hookah (waterpipe) use, and requested that the recommendations be forwarded to the Minister of Seniors, Wellness and Social Development, as the Minister responsible for Tobacco Control legislation.
-Provided advice on the monitoring of progress of select cancer control initiatives The CCAC received a presentation of the final recommendations stemming from the review of the Provincial Cancer Screening Programs, completed in 2014.
-The CCAC then provided advice and recommendations, at the request of the Minister, regarding the how best to implement the suggested actions.
-In addition, the Minister requested that the committee consider what other messages, initiatives and interventions would help to further prevent cancer in this province.
-This request will be completed in the coming year.
+Planned for 2015-16 Actual Performance for 2015-16 Provided advice on select priority actions of the Cancer Control Policy Framework The CCAC provided advice on priority actions of the Cancer Control Policy Framework by monitoring progress towards the achievement of the stated goals of the Framework.
+For example, the CCAC: Received regular reports from Eastern Health's Cancer Services Quality Committee for the purposes of informing advice provided to the Department on priorities and operational issues that may support or hinder the achievement of Framework goals; and, Invited representatives from the Department of Seniors, Wellness and Social Development to attend regular meetings, in order to provide updates on provincial initiatives related to health promotion and cancer prevention, in support of Policy Direction 1 of the Framework.
+These updates helped to inform advice provided to the Minister on the issue of Tobacco Control.
+Provided advice on identified emerging cancer control issues and interests The CCAC provided advice and recommendations, at the request of the Minister, regarding cancer prevention efforts.
+The committee's advice was informed by presentations from the Canadian Cancer Society and the Chair of the Provincial Wellness Advisory Council regarding their health promotion efforts to prevent cancer and other chronic diseases.
+In addition, the CCAC provided advice to the Minister on the issue of smoking on Regional Health Authority properties, and requested that the recommendations be forwarded to the Minister of Seniors, Wellness and Social Development, as the Minister responsible for Tobacco Control legislation.
+Provided advice on the monitoring of progress of select cancer control initiatives The CCAC participated in the planned evaluation of the Cancer Control Policy Framework conducted by the NL Centre for Health Information.
+The committee anticipates receiving a full report regarding this evaluation in the coming year.